 Business English

 Business English Pod lessons are suitable for all levels of business English.
-The lessons look at all kinds of workplace English skills for meetings, presentations, telephoning, negotiating, socializing, travel, and business conversation.
+The lessons look at all kinds of workplace English skills for meetings, presentations, telephoning, negotiating, job interviews, travel, and business conversation.

 Listening Questions